OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 The `-F` flag forces `sysupgrade` to upgrade the Firmware, which is useful in the event that `sysupgrade` won't upgrade the Firmware.

 **Note: It is not recommended to use the -F flag.
-The `sysupgrade` command uses several checks to make sure that it will flash the correct Firmware, and the `-F` flag makes it ignore all of them.**
+The `sysupgrade` command uses several checks to make sure that it will flash the correct Firmware, and the `-F` flag makes the command ignore all of them.**